POLEC4T/challenge-5-faq_accordion_card_main/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=ursf79ZAI8c&t=577s) - This helped me to understand perspective.
+- [Perspective youtube video](https://www.youtube.com/watch?v=ursf79ZAI8c&t=577s) - This helped me to understand perspective.
-- [Example resource 2](https://www.youtube.com/watch?v=gowLBZivZDY) - This helped me to make the animation of the list.
+- [List animation youtube video](https://www.youtube.com/watch?v=gowLBZivZDY) - This helped me to make the animation of the list.
 I really like the final result and will reuse it in the future.

 ## Author